ToobaF/toobaf.github.io/index.md

 # Biography
 ---
 I am a PhD student at King's College London.
-My research interests are Distributed Ledger Technologies and Service Level Agreements
+My research interests are:
+1) Distributed Ledger Technologies
+2) Service Level Agreements
+3) Accountable and tansparent networks
+3) Network design for 6G and beyond

+I am also a King's delegate in ETSI ISG PDL and lead  smart contract reports and specifications.
+Currently I am working on a report on non-repudiation technqiues in permissioned distributed ledgers.

 ## Projects